DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture12Revision.md

 ## Next.JS

 > React style of code which will run on the server
+> - advantages/disadvantages on server
+>
+> Running completely client side, can't connect to a database on the server
+> - can't send over credentials directly
+>
+> Server-side, interact with database, persist locally.
+>
 > - Can't connect to a database, e.g., credentials will be exposed
 > - benefits of server-side, have database
 >
+> Server-side completely, have to reload each time
+>
-> JavaScript that runs on the server
+> Javascript that runs on the server
+> - choose to run them on server or client
-> - server side - integrate other functionality - expose API's
+> - on server side, integrate other functionality, expose API and interact with database
+> - new ideas also

 ### Using create-next-app